toledompm/devops-culture/config_management/git.md

 ---

 ### GITHUB
-GitHub is a website that opens development version control software through the Git system.
+GitHub is a tool that opens development version control software through the Git system.
 Through this system, two or more people can edit existing files or create without risking that their changes will be erased by the modifications of other team members.
 This is useful for the most different types of projects.

 ### Commits